 “The significance of this building is as symbolic as it is physical as it has something that every generation of alumni can remember and can identify with,” said Vice President of University Advancement Bo Thomas.
 “We hope this first-ever space specifically created for alumni conveys a message to all alumni how important they are and how much we want to stay engaged and connected with them.”

 Throughout the years, the building served as a faculty meeting space, theater and employee housing, according to University archives and first-hand accounts.
-It was the original home of the Mass Communications Department in 1985, and the main foyer served as the first video studio with faculty offices upstairs.
+It was the original home of the Communications Arts department in 1985, and the main foyer served as the first video studio with faculty offices upstairs.

 It began as Ward-Belmont’s Clubhouse No. 10 during the early 20th century when 10 clubhouses lined campus in the former Club Village, which is now home to the Curb Event Center, Beaman Student Life Center and Gabhart Student Center.
 Each club house hosted Ward-Belmont social clubs for resident students and was used for meetings, meals for special occasions, teas and dances and housing visiting alumni.
 Membership of all Ward-Belmont students was required in the clubs, which competed in intramural athletic competitions, academically and for citizenship awards.

 “Each (clubhouse) has a spacious living room with large open fireplace, a music room, a game room, balcony and kitchenette and is fully equipped for all student activities and club entertaining,” according to the 1937 Ward-Belmont yearbook.
 “Thus in Club Village one finds all the best features of sorority life without any of its undesirable aspects.”